25 Proven Tips to Boost Call Center Agent Satisfaction

 Writing down your call notes after hanging up the phone seems logical, right?
 Wrong.
 If you write down your notes only after a call has ended, there’s a risk you might forget essential details mentioned during your conversation.
 It’s always better to take notes during calls.
 Here’s why:

-• It will help you remember all details and suggestions given to the caller.
+• It helps you remember all the details and suggestions given to the caller.

-• It will save you quite some time you would otherwise spend on ACW – just copy the notes you already took into your call log and you’re done.
+• It saves you time you would otherwise spend on ACW – just copy the notes you already took into your call log and you’re done.

-Needing help with an unexpected issue or task you are unfamiliar with is one thing, but during calls, you won’t have much time to ask a coworker for help with a tool or search through the knowledge base.
+Needing help with an unexpected issue or task you’re unfamiliar with is one thing, but during calls, you won’t have much time to ask a coworker for help with a tool or search through a knowledge base.

-Learning all there is about a product or system is important, but when you have to make several calls during a day, you still might get stuck.
-But if you have a handy guide nearby, you can quickly get back on track.
+Learning all there is about a product or system is important, but when you have to make several calls during the day, you still might get stuck.
+However, if you have a handy guide nearby, you can quickly get back on track.

 Call scripts are incredibly helpful for anyone who has to make tons of calls every day.

-Call scripts are especially convenient during hectic days or as guides for new agents that are just starting to learn the ropes, as having a pre-written dialogue can take a lot of stress off their shoulders.
-A pro-tip here is to add answers to frequently answered questions, ways to deal with rude customers, or tips to overcome sales objections to your script.
-You can train them upfront with your colleagues or analyze weak links in your speech with sales coaching software.
+Call scripts are especially convenient during hectic days or as guides for new agents just starting to learn the ropes, as having a pre-written dialogue can take a lot of stress off their shoulders.

-When solving a customer’s issue, never leave them with an answer or solution that makes them upset or disappointed, as this might make them leave the company in a flash.
+When solving a customer’s issue, never leave them with an answer or solution that makes them upset or disappointed, as this might make them churn and seek another solution.

 Before ending a call, make sure your customer is satisfied with the answer you gave them and that they don’t have any additional questions.
-In case you will be following up, also inform them when you will call again.
+If you’re following up, also inform them when you’ll call again.

-Customers do not like being put on hold, as it makes the call last longer.
-But if it will actually help them get their problem solved faster, they are much more likely to agree.
+We get it: Customers don’t like being put on hold.
+But if it actually helps them get their problem solved faster, they’re much more likely to agree.
 If you need to ask a superior or coworker for advice or an explanation, don’t hesitate to put the customer on hold.
-But that doesn’t mean you can leave them hanging!
+But that also doesn’t mean you can leave them hanging!

 • First, ask your customers if they are willing to wait for a while on hold while you ask a coworker for help with their issues.